agnelvishal/DeStream/README.md

 * Choose a Room and User name
 * Share link with other participants

-The DeStream  application will connect to community Gun nodes for user discovery.
+The DeStreams  application will connect to community Gun nodes for user discovery.
 All room data/audio/video is p2p.

 #### SuperPeers